rust-lang/rfcs/text/0000-cargo-feature-migrations.md

 Given the issues with the default features, and that that new migrations solve the compatabilty problem alone, I would be happy to see default features deprecated.

 The biggest beneficiary of this would be the "no std" and other exotic platforms ecosystems.
-It can be hard to track down myriad crates and get them to use quixotic `default-features = false` if they were happily working without.
+It can be hard to track down myriad crates and compel them to use quixotic `default-features = false` if they were happily working without.
+Crate authors often might not appreciate the nagging either.
-Conversely if crates had to use `features = [ "std" ];"` from the get-go, I don't think it would be that annoying.
+Conversely if crates where compelled by build errors rather than humans to use `features = [ "std" ];"`, and compelled immediately rather than some time after they had shared create, I don't think they would find that nearly as annoying.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation